karrot-dev/35c3-foodsaving-talk/index.md

 Karrot has drawn a number of inspirations from other software.
 Our main inspiration was foodsharing.de, with its dense network of foodsharing groups in German-speaking regions.
-But we made significant modifications to adapt it for worldwide use:
+We made significant modifications to adapt it for worldwide use:

-First, all groups are independent.
+First, all groups are independent from each other.
 This allows them to set their own rules, because the social and legal context of every country is different.

-we added localization support
+We added localization support, so that groups can use Karrot in their own language and timezone.

-we got rid of the fixed hierarchy and replace it with a self-managing one. it is based on trust between users.
+We use a self-managing trust-based hierarchy instead of manually assigning admin roles.

-...
+We added a system to provide feedback about food pickups.

 ---